benavlabs/crudadmin/docs/usage/admin.md

 ### 1. Secret Management

 Proper secret key management is crucial for the security of your admin interface.
-CRUDAdmin uses this key for JWT token generation and validation.
+CRUDAdmin uses this key for signing session cookies.

 **Key Generation**